 The Boxmas is energetic and fun-loving and he is known to be playful and dopey at times.
 He is quite the performer and he will provide hours of endless entertainment for you and your whole family.
 From falling over his large paws to bouncing around on the family trampoline, he is the class clown, and everyone will love him!

 When he is not playing, he will be on guard duty and although he is not overly barky, he will alert you when he thinks it is necessary.
 Once he learns who his is welcome on his estate and who is not, he will be very loving and playful with all who has his master’s approval!

-Due to his protective, but patient nature, the Boxmas has a reputation for being great with children and is popular with family households.
+Due to his protective, but patient nature, the Boxmas has a reputation for being great with children.
+This means they are quite popular with family households.
 If you are lucky enough to tire this pup out, he is very loving.
 You’ll get to experience the affectionate side that’s inherited from his Mastiff parent.